teamneusta/pw_comments/Documentation/Configuration/Moderation/Index.rst

    Description
       Defines the MIME-type of the e-mail body.
 Please note that changes made here also need to be regarded in the appropriate template.

-.. _overwriteBackendDomain:

-overwriteBackendDomain
-""""""""""""""""""""""
-.. container:: table-row

-   Property
-      overwriteBackendDomain
-   Data type
-      string
-   Description
-      If your back end (sub-)domain is different to the one in the front end, you can change it here.
-The activation link in notification e-mails is generated accordingly to this setting.

-.. _subFolder:

-subFolder
-"""""""""
-.. container:: table-row

-   Property
-      subFolder
-   Data type
-      string
-   Description
-      Since 1.3: If your TYPO3 instance is located in a subfolder you need to tell in this option the subfolder with beginning slash (e.g. "/website")